 When can be applied

 There are three submission rounds annually for Rubicon.
 The next closing date for the submission of applications is 3 September 2014 14:59 hrs.
 The following closing date is 27 November 2014.

 Proposals will be assessed on the basis of the evaluation criteria:

 - The quality of the applicant

 - The quality of the research proposal

 - Knowledge exchange and impact

 Three multidisciplinary advisory committees will assess the applications on the basis of the evaluation criteria: one committee for the alpha and gamma sciences, a second committee for the life sciences and a third committee for the beta sciences.
+Each application will be assessed within the realm of the relevant discipline(s).
 NWO announces which applications have been granted about four months after the submission deadline.

 Rubicon | call for proposals PDF, 230 KB